jtouzy/swiftui-theme/README.md

 ### Make your custom font / dynamic type association

 The library will search for a `Roboto.plist` (if you font key is called `Roboto`) file to get the Dynamic Type mapping.
-If it's provided correctly, dynamic type will be automatically applied when you use this font.
+If it is provided correctly, dynamic type will be automatically applied when you use this font.

 ```xml
 <!-- Example of large title definition -->